 The critical factors for neutralizing antibody formation have not been well characterized.
 The results from some studies suggest that botulinum toxin injections at more frequent intervals or at higher doses may lead to greater incidence of antibody formation.
 The potential for antibody formation may be minimized by injecting with the lowest effective dose given at the longest feasible intervals between injections.

 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 There have been spontaneous reports of death, sometimes associated with dysphagia, pneumonia, and/or other significant debility or anaphylaxis, after treatment with botulinum toxin [see WARNINGS AND PRECAUTIONS].

 There have also been reports of adverse events involving the cardiovascular system, including arrhythmia and myocardial infarction, some with fatal outcomes.
 Some of these patients had risk factors including cardiovascular disease.
-The exact relationship of these events to the botulinum toxin injection has not been established.

 New onset or recurrent seizures have also been reported, typically in patients who are predisposed to experiencing these events.
-The exact relationship of these events to the botulinum toxin injection has not been established.

 Read the Botox (botulinum toxin type a) Side Effects Center for a complete guide to possible side effects